Lexawise's Official Icon

 What to bring for the state of New Hampshire real estate license exam?

-Two forms of identification.
-The primary ID must be government-issued and current and include your name, signature, and photograph.
-Temporary IDs are not accepted.
-Additionally, you must sign a roster to verify your identity.
+One form of identification.
+The ID must be government-issued and current and include your name, signature, and photograph.
+Temporary paper license are only accepted if accompanied with a state issued unexpired permanet license.

 Primary identification may include: